Now on iPhone

 Your mate from down under.

-Bruce is a 48-year-old larrikin from Tamworth - country music capital of Australia, not that he can carry a tune.
+Bruce is a larrikin from Tamworth - country music capital of Australia, not that he can carry a tune.
 He's worked the mines in Kalgoorlie, driven road trains through Humpty Doo, and once streaked across the Birdsville Races in nothing but an Akubra and a smile.

 These days he lives with his blue heeler Buster, yelling at the telly during State of Origin.
 Ask him anything - he's got stories for days.